kubevirt/kubevirt.github.io/_posts/2019-10-31-prow-jobs-for-kubevirt.markdown

 - install required software on top of the used images.
 - prepare the scripts to be executed via [mdsh](https://github.com/bashup/mdsh) which extracts markdown from lab files to be executed against the cluster setup by Prow (using `dind`).
+- Run each script and report status

+Once the execution has finished, if the final status is `ok`, the status is reported back to GitHub PR so that it can be reviewed by mantainers of the repo.

 ## Job status